 The 1973 Stock Market Crash In Numbers

-The 1973 Oil Crisis caused a crash that wiped out 46% of the Dow Jones Industrial Average in 2 years, and it took 10 years for the index to recover the loss.
+The 1973 Oil Crisis caused a crash that wiped out 46% of the Dow Jones Industrial Average in 2 years, and it took ten years for the index to recover from the loss.

 What Caused the Stock Market Crash of 1973?